CabraLoca69/dotfiles-hyprchy/README.md

 ## Dependencies

-Package lists live in [`dependencies`](./dependencies), separate from the installer logic in `install`.
-If a specific package hangs the install (bad mirror, AUR package that won't compile, flaky connection, etc), open `dependencies`, comment out that one line with `#`, and re-run `./install` — everything else installs normally.
+Package lists live in [`dependencies`](./dependencies), separate from the installer logic in `install-all`.
+If a specific package hangs the install (bad mirror, AUR package that won't compile, flaky connection, etc), open `dependencies`, comment out that one line with `#`, and re-run `./install-all` — everything else installs normally.
 Once you've sorted out whatever was blocking it, install that package by hand (`sudo pacman -S <pkg>` or `paru -S <pkg>`) and uncomment the line for next time.